c-cube/ocaml-containers/README.md

 basic graph functions that work even on infinite graphs, and printing to DOT.
 - `FQueue`, a purely functional queue structure
 - `Heap`, a purely functional polymorphic heap
+- `Bij`, a GADT-based bijection language used to serialize/deserialize your data structures

 Other structures are: